felipegontijo/highlighted/README.md

 **This repo is for the web app!** For the extension, navigate to [the extension's repo](https://github.com/felipegontijo/highlighted-extension)

-More information to come!
+More information to come.
+For the design specification of this project, go to this [Wiki](https://github.com/felipegontijo/highlighted/wiki/Software-Design-Specification)

-# Tech Stack
+## Tech Stack

 This project is being built with the MEAN Stack, i.e. MongoDB, Express, Angular, and Node.JS